openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 ## Discovery

-Gateway and Things discovery is supported using PaperUI by pressing the discovery ("+") button form Inbox.
+Gateway and Things discovery is supported by this binding.

 ### BUS/SCS Discovery